Kamok1/Movies/README.md

 This is the backend service for a movie library that allows users to search for movies, rate and comment on them.

+Frontend to this app is still under development (Angular) https://github.com/Kamok1/MoviesAngular

 # Features

 ### Authorization System